ShwanMario/normalizing_flow_particle_flow/README.md

 This code is used for comparing the convergence rate of particle flow with normalizing flow, we evaluate their performance on MNIST dataset.

 # Running the experiments
-This code allows you to train vae with particle flow or normalizing flow on MNIST dataset.
-To train the model, run the following commands.
+To train the vae with particle flow or normalizing flow on MNIST dataset, run the following commands.
 ## Trainning VAE with particle flow
 ```
 python train_particle_flow.py